What is the Crown Prosecution Service?

 Lack of effectiveness

-There have previously been concerns that a number of high profile cases have collapsed because of a failure by prosecutors at the CPS to disclose key evidence as required to the defence.
+There have previously been concerns that a number of high profile cases have collapsed in court because of a failure by prosecutors at the CPS to disclose key evidence as required to the defence.
 The 2018 House of Commons Justice Committee described this as a ”symptomatic of a criminal justice system under significant strain”.

 Although the CPS claims to be “demand led” in its funding, with its services fluctuating with the number of cases put in front of it, critics such as the FDA Union have pointed to significant reductions in the size of the CPS.
 For example, in 2018/19, there were 5,684 full-time equivalent CPS staff in post compared with 8,094 in 2010/11.